xavdid/advent-of-code/solutions/2020/day_5/README.md

 From my read of this question, it sounds like the seat IDs will be a continuous run of numbers, but not one that starts at 0.
 We need to find the number that's missing from the range.

 Our answer from part 1 is the high end of the number range (using `max`).
 If we pair that with the `min`, we'll know both bounds of our range.
-If we have the full range and the range-without-a-number, we can substrack the two as sets and only the missing number will be left.
+If we have the full range and the range-without-a-number, we can subtract the two as sets and only the missing number will be left.

 > Note that this function uses the Python quickhand for creating sets, which looks creating a dict, but without keys.